Edge modes in the fractional quantum Hall effect without extra edge fermions: FQHE on a bounded surface

-We briefly review the derivation of the CSLG model for the FQHE \cite{zhang}, modifying the procedure when necessary to take into account the fineteness of the surface.
-We start from the microscopic Hamiltonian of a two-dimensional system of polarized electrons interacting with an external electromagnetic field
+We briefly review the derivation of the CSLG model for the FQHE \cite{zhang}, modifying the procedure when necessary to take into account the finiteness of the surface.
+We start from the microscopic Hamiltonian of a two-dimensional system of polarized electrons interacting with an external electromagnetic field\textbf{.}

-As the electrons are polarized, the wave function is completely antisymmetric.
+{In (\ref{15}), $V_{c}(\mathbf{x}_{r})$ is an electrostatic potential which is responsible for confining the electrons into the bounded region $\Gamma$.
+It is essentially zero in the bulk of $\Gamma$ and very large as one approaches the boundary.} As the electrons are polarized, the wave function is completely antisymmetric.
 It is possible to map this fermionic problem into a bosonic one.
 This can be done by means of an unitary transformation

 were $\alpha_{rs}$ is the angle between $\mathbf{x}_{r}-\mathbf{x}_{s}$ with an arbitrary direction that may be chosen as the $x$-axis and $\theta =(2k+1)\pi$ with $k$ being an integer.
 Under this choice, one can easily verify that an antisymmetric wave function $\psi$ is mapped into a symmetric (bosonic) one $\phi\equiv U^{-1}\psi$.
 It is easy to check that